 We think that’s really what the event comes down to.
 You certainly don’t need to ride them both a combined 10 times as we did, but you’ll want to do them more than a few times.
 If you’re a roller coaster junkie, this is a great event, and the fact that both of these headliners are near walk-ons (and that you can skip the RnRC pre-show) means you could do loops of both and get your ride counts into the double digits over the course of the night.

 Whether you should do After Hours at Disney’s Hollywood Studios comes down to your personal attraction priorities (are you a roller coaster junkie who wants to loop the two major ones here?), budget, and averseness to crowds.
-If you hate crowds and are willing to splurge, After Hours at DHS will be a great event for you.
+If you hate crowds and are willing to splurge on ~$175 per person tickets, After Hours at DHS will be a good event for you.

 For thrill junkies, doing Slinky Dog Dash or Rock ‘n’ Roller Coaster on repeat is a great strategy–and one that will result in a high ride count, as both of these attractions are short duration and can be looped pretty easily.
 In particular, Slinky Dog Dash is a great attraction to do during After Hours at Disney’s Hollywood Studios, as it has no pre-show and normally is a top 5 attraction in all of Walt Disney World in terms of the posted wait time!
 DHS is also the most difficult Genie+ Lightning Lane to book, so doing After Hours instead relieves that pressure.